gramuah/svc-uap/README.md

+[TOC]

 # SVC for Unsupervised Temporal Action Proposals

-SVC-UAP model for unsupervised Temporal Action Proposals.
-The pipeline was presented [here](https://www.mdpi.com/1424-8220/20/10/2953/htm).
+SVC-UAP model for unsupervised Temporal Action Proposals, which was presented [here](https://www.mdpi.com/1424-8220/20/10/2953/htm).

+This project contains the code of the SVC-UAP model.
+We provide the best parameter configuration for ActivityNet1.3 and Thumos14 datasets, though you can try your own configuration.

 <p align="center">
   <img src="./png/svc-uap.png" alt="Unsupervised Temporal Action Proposals" title="Unsupervised Temporal Action Proposals with SVC" width="652" zoom="343" align="center" />
 </p>
 ### Citation

 If you find anything of this repository useful for your projects, please consider citing this work: